severen/xturtle/README.md

 - xcb-util;
 - cairo;
 - guile-2.2;
+- spdlog (optional, will be built from source if not available);
-- spdlog (optional, will be built from source if not available).
+- CLI11 (optional, will be built from source if not available).

 If the above are available, run the following to build xturtle:
 ```sh
 $ meson build
 $ ninja -C build
 ```

-The compiled `xturtle` binary will be in the `build` directory.